fabioesilveira/Back-end-FAST-FUEL/README.md

 The API was built using **Node.js, Express, and MySQL**, and is responsible for handling product data, order creation, order tracking, customer contact messages, and administrative order management.

 The backend communicates with the **Fast Fuel frontend application**, which provides the user interface where customers can browse the menu, place orders, and track their order status in real time.
+The API also includes a product review system, allowing users to leave verified feedback on purchased items.

 The project follows a layered architecture based on **MVC and a Service Layer**, where routes, controllers, services, and models are separated to keep the code organized, scalable, and maintainable.